gdalle/sparsediffax/README.md

 # sparsediffax

-Prototype for sparse automatic differentiation in JAX
+Prototype for sparse automatic differentiation in JAX + Julia